caseyadkins/Sequence-Assembly-Tutorial/SequenceAssemblyTutorial.md

 * `-i` denotes the input file, which is the .str file from `ipyrad`.
 * `-o` denotes the outputfile name, the same name as the SBATCH output.
-* `--params` denotes the file path to the paramaters file.
+* `--params` denotes the file path to the parameter file.
 * `-fs` denotes the file path to your `fastStructure` software, which is in your `fs` conda environment.
-* `--ind` denotes the file path to your individual file, with your indvidual sample id.
-Note: the file extention must be .indfile
+* `--ind` denotes the file path to your individual file, with your individual sample id.
+Note: the file extension must be .indfile
 * `-K` (int) is the number of populations - this value must match the `MAXPOPS` value in the parameters file.
 * `-t` (int) is the number of threads to use

 The second line is the `structure_threader` call and `plot` mode.
 This line will take the results from the `run` and create the classic structure barplot.

- * `-i` denotes the input file, which is the `structure_threader run` ouput.
+ * `-i` denotes the input file, which is the `structure_threader run` output.
  * `-f` denotes the external program used.
  * `-K`  values that you want to plot.
 Each individual K value that is provided will be plotted individually and in the end, a comparative plot will all K values will also be generated. (-K; Example: -K 2 3 4).
  * `-o` denotes the file name of output plots.